Micro and Subtle Expression Training

 The Ekman FACE Suite includes eMETT 3.0, eSETT 3.0, eMETT Profile and eMETT Plus.
 We highly recommend this package for people interested in achieving the highest accuracy possible in spotting micro and subtle expressions of emotion for both frontal and profile views of the face.

-Ekman Micro Expression Training Tool Profile teaches you how to recognize micro expressions when you have a profile (side) view of the person of interest.
+In Micro Expressions Profile Training (Formerly, Ekman Micro Expressions Training Tool Profile), Dr. Paul Ekman teaches how to recognize micro expressions when viewing a profile of the person of interest.
 This training is useful for surveillance or in conferences with more than one person.
-METT Profile should be used AFTER having used eMETT 3.0.
+Buy now to receive immediate access online for one year.

 Responding Effectively to Emotional Expressions